zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 V-Ray for Max

-  Compiled new V-Ray 3.4 for 3ds Max 3014, 2016, and 2017 lens shaders builds using Visual Studio 2013 Community Edition.
+  Compiled new V-Ray 3.4 for 3ds Max 2014 - 2017 lens shaders builds using Visual Studio 2013 Community Edition.

 Version 2.2
 -------------